buka632/Fm-QCA/README.md

 ======

-User manual for Fm-QCA(v1.0) will be realized soon.
+User manual for Fm-QCA(v1.0) will be released soon.